-The yokes while quite substantial in size at the shaft ends, but not where the universal joint is inserted into it, they are not much larger than the bearings themselves, which makes it a weak point and a place where cracking and failure occurs.
+The yokes while quite substantial in size at the shaft ends, but not where the uni joint is inserted into it, they are not much larger than the bearings themselves, which makes it a weak point and a place where cracking and failure occurs.
 This means the yoke has to be replaced.

 Once again that means labor to replace the yoke, the actual time to, in some cases cut the yoke off the shaft and then the replacement has to be welded on.
 This potentially means increased downtime to get the correct replacement yoke, if not available.

-This becomes of bigger concern if the universal joint is not made by one of the large multinationals, like Spicer, Lovejoy, GKN, SKF, Ruland, Belden then the ability to get a replacement yoke could prove impossible to obtain.
+This becomes of bigger concern if the uni joint is not made by one of the large multinationals, like Spicer, Lovejoy, GKN, SKF, Ruland, Belden then the ability to get a replacement yoke could prove impossible to obtain.

 When you add the universal joints and then the yokes together as a coupling solution it shows that while its a time tested flexible coupling it is also not without its drawbacks.
 These same drawbacks when it comes to constant maintenance (either planned or unplanned) downtime (for maintenance or replacement due to product failure) and replacement of components (universal joint bearings or yokes).

 This means that design engineers have had to change their designs to accommodate for these drawbacks as well as the actual use of the couplings in the day to day operation of the equipment (usage angle, speed, environment it runs in, HP required)

 Our one piece design means we can offer you a product where most of these drawbacks don’t exist, no bearings so no greasing or worn replacement, no yokes just 2 integrated hubs with the required shaft splines so no broken yokes.